kemitchell/saas-package/base.md

 The _Service_ is commercial computer software, and the _Documentation_ is commercial computer software documentation.
 All were developed exclusively at private expense.
 If _Customer_'s procurement is subject to Federal Acquisition Regulation 12.212 or Defense Federal Acquisition Regulation Supplement 227.7202, _Customer_'s rights will be only those stated in this agreement.

+## Currency

+Unless otherwise noted, all money amounts, throughout the _Deal Packet_, are United States dollars.

 ## Whole Agreement

 Both sides intend the _Deal Packet_ and these terms as the final, complete, and only expression of their terms about use of the _Service_ and related support services.
 However, this agreement does not affect the terms of any separate nondisclosure or confidentiality agreement _Provider_ and _Customer_ may have.